jlosornogil/webshot-api/README.md

 ## TODO

-- Create HeadlessChromeRoute to work with a headless Chrome.
 - Create PhantomJSRoute to work with PhantomJS.
 - Create a job to periodically delete old screenshots.
 - Add new parameters to the Screenshot model.